Makonde language

 Makonde, or Kimakonde, is the language spoken by the Makonde, an ethnic group in southeast Tanzania and northern Mozambique.
 Makonde is a central Bantu language closely related to Yao.
-The Matambwe (Matembwe) and Mabiha (Maviha) dialects are divergent, and may not be Makonde (Nurse 2003).
+The Matambwe (Matembwe) and Mabiha (Maviha) dialects are divergent, and may not be Makonde.

-A mosquito-borne viral fever first identified on the Makonde Plateau is named 'Chikungunya', which is derived from the Makonde root verb kungunyala (meaning "that which bends up", "to become contorted," or "to walk bent over").
+A mosquito-borne viral fever first identified on the Makonde Plateau is named Chikungunya, which is derived from the Makonde root verb kungunyala (meaning "that which bends up", "to become contorted," or "to walk bent over").
 The derivation of the term is generally falsely attributed to Swahili.

 Phonology

 The following are the consonants and vowels of the Makonde language: